glyn/riff/docs/riff_image_push.md

 ### Synopsis

-Push the set of images identified by the provided image manifest into a remote registry, for later consumption by `riff system install`.
+Load, tag, and push the set of images identified by the provided image manifest into a remote registry, for later consumption by `riff system install`.

 NOTE: This command requires the `docker` command line tool, as well as a (local) docker daemon and will load and tag the images using that daemon.